Virginia school board meeting explodes as members face backlash for suspension of Tanner Cross

 VIRGINIA PARENTS SUE SCHOOL DISTRICT OVER ALLEGED RACIAL DISCRIMINATION, FREE SPEECH VIOLATIONS

 But Loudoun parents are skeptical.
-In response to the Cross suspension, parent Elizabeth Perrin previously told Fox News, "It is truly sad that once again, our school board listens only to those in agreement with their point of view, and punishes any dissenting opinions via social media."
+In response to the Cross suspension, Perrin previously told Fox News, "It is truly sad that once again, our school board listens only to those in agreement with their point of view, and punishes any dissenting opinions via social media."

 She was referring to the secret Facebook group, Anti-Racist Parents of Loudoun County, which has members who allegedly tried to doxx and blacklist CRT opponents.